 Tanaquil was born to a noble Etruscan family in a mighty Etruscan city of Tarquinii (a.k.a.
 Tarchuna).
 The place is nowadays called Tarquinia and you can get there from Rome by car in an hour and a half.
 You can still see the remains of an Etruscan necropolis there – the tombs stand witness to the past importance of the city.

-The first step in a career of female gray eminence is finding a suitable husband.
+The first step in a career of female grey eminence is finding a suitable husband.
 Tanaquil found a rich one.
 His name was Lucumo and he came from a Greek family.
 His dad, a rich merchant Demaratus, had moved to Etruria from Corinth, Greece.
 He amassed huge profits by selling Greek cargo to Etruscans and Etruscan cargo to Greeks.
 Demaratus had two sons – Lucumo and Arruns.
-In a short time period, death stroke the family twice.
+In a short time period, death struck the family twice.
 Arruns died first and Demaratus soon after him, leaving Lucumo the only heir of the family fortune.
 It turned out that Arruns’ wife was pregnant at the time, but Dematarus had not known this and couldn’t have included this child in his will.
 When a boy was finally born, he received nothing from the inheritance and Lucumo, Tanaquil’s husband had a huge fortune at his disposal.

 Despite all the money, the couple found it hard to reach a status they wished.
 Power didn’t come easily.
 Lucumo’s foreign origin proved to be a major obstacle.
 The citizens of Tarquinii were suspicious towards immigrants and resented the idea to promote them to higher magistracies.
-Tanaquil saw this as a dead end and decided they needed a fresh start in a city more open to foreigners.
+Tanaquil saw this as a dead-end and decided they needed a fresh start in a city more open to foreigners.
 The ideal place to pursue their “American dream” was Rome.

 Why Rome?
 It was still a young city.
 Only slightly more than a hundred years had passed since it’s founding by Romulus.
 Its population had come there from various places.
 Several non-Romans had even reached the very top position in politics, the king’s throne – kings Titus Tatius and Numa Pompilius were Sabines.
 All this convinced Tanaquil to move to Rome and her husband didn’t object.